 Let the pressure release naturally, this will take about 20 minutes.
 Open the pot after the pin drops.
 Drain liquid and follow the recipe below.

-How To Prepare Black Chickpea Stew?
+How To Prepare Black Chickpeas Stew

 Cook, onion, garlic, bell pepper in olive oil in a large saucepan or skillet over medium heat.
 Cook until onions are soft,

-Add spices and cook until fragrant.
+Stir in the spices and cook until fragrant.

 Add chickpeas and stir to coat.
 Add tomatoes, tomato paste, sugar, vegetable broth, and salt.